• Discover Bendigo’s Heritage

 The Bendigo Town Hall tour is an insider’s look at one of architect William Charles Vahland’s finest works.
 When German artist Otto Waschartz finished painting the interior of Denmark’s royal palace, he was commissioned to decorate this hall with pale blue and gold-leaf mythical figures.

-You can also tour the original Bendigo Post Office, now the Visitor Information Centre.
-There be dragons here.
-Lions too – look up from the street below to find them.
+Visit the original Bendigo Post Office, now the Visitor Information Centre.
+There be dragons here and lions too – look up from the street below to find them.
 The French Renaissance-style building was designed to be admired from every angle, up close and from afar.
 The clock in its tower chimes a sequence unique to Bendigo.
 It’s only been silenced once, at the request of Dame Nellie Melba trying to sleep in the Shamrock Hotel.

 Find more European influences in Pall Mall and Charing Cross.
 Even beautiful Rosalind Park was named after one of Shakespeare’s characters in his play As you like it.
 And yes you will, very much so.